What are payroll taxes and who pays them?

 You might be confused while trying to pay your business taxes for the first time.
 However, proper tax planning at the time you are forming your small business can save you headaches down the road.
 How and when you file your small business taxes usually depends on the type of business you run.
 It is important to remember that you may have to file taxes for your business even if it was not operating during the tax year.

-If you own a sole proprietorship or a disregarded LLC, you will probably file your business taxes on a Schedule C. The Schedule C is a form that is attached to your personal income tax return and has the same due date, usually April 15th.
+If you own a sole proprietorship or a disregarded LLC, you will probably file your business taxes on a Schedule C. The Schedule C is a form that is attached to your personal income tax return and has the same general due date in the spring.
 If you run a C-corporation, partnership, or S-corporation, your business will likely file a tax return separate from your personal one.

-Whether you file your small business taxes on your own or use the services of a tax professional, it is important to have accurate financial records for your business.
+Whether you file your small business taxes on your own or work with an accountant, it is important to have accurate financial records for your business.
 You will generally need a Profit and Loss statement and a Balance Sheet to prepare your business tax return.
 If you are not familiar with bookkeeping, you may want to hire an accountant who can set up your business’s accounting system.

-If you have a legal question about payroll or small business taxes, reach out to a Rocket Legal Pro for affordable legal advice.
-Want to leave figuring out complicated tax credits and deductions to the pros?
-Rocket Lawyer can now match you with a Tax Pro for affordable and convenient tax filing services.
+If you have a legal question about payroll or small business taxes, you can reach out to a Legal Pro for affordable legal help.